actions-marketplace-validations/raulriera_triage-action/README.md

 # Triage Issues

-Automatically check that issues are correctly labelled.
+Automatically check that issues labelled with 'Bug' are correctly labelled.

 ## Usage